-Our residency programs partner a skilled Hitchcock naturalist with schools to restructure curricula to study local places, solve environmental issues, and use natural areas close to your school for outdoor-oriented, project- and place-based learning.
+Our residency programs partner a skilled Hitchcock educator with schools to study local places, solve environmental issues, investigate engineering and design questions, or use natural areas close to your school for outdoor-oriented, project- and place-based learning.
 We can custom-design our residencies to the meet the unique needs of your school.
 In addition, we often partner with schools in seeking outside grant funding to support our naturalist-in-residence programs.

 A Sample Overview of Our Residencies

 Swift River Elementary, Belchertown (2018), East Meadow School, Granby (2019), and Stanley M Koziol Elementary, Ware (2018, 2019)